 The stepwell cover can be extended to cover the stepwell area and increase usable floor space in the front of the coach while the entrance door is not in use.

-Press and hold the cover switch on the passenger sidewall armrest to extend or retract the step cover.
+Press and release the Step Cover switch on the passenger sidewall armrest.
+The step will extend or retract fully.
+It is not necessary to hold the switch down while the cover is extending or retracting.